sharedearth-net/sharedearth-net/README.md

 This is a project for the commons - for a world where everything is shared, and nothing is owned.

-To that end (as today's world automatically assigns copyright for all creative content), to the extent possible under law, the owners, contributors and developers have waived all copyright and related or neighboring rights to this source code.
+To that end (as copyright is automatically assigned for all creative content), to the extent possible under law, the owners, contributors and developers have waived all copyright and related or neighboring rights to this source code.

 *No warranty is offered or implied.
 Use at your own risk.* See [creativecommons.org/about/cc0](http://creativecommons.org/about/cc0) for more information.